ocaml/ocaml.org/data/tutorials/guides/0tt_05_s_expressions.md

 (a (b 0) (c 1.2))
 ```

 Each of the individual symbols are atoms.
 An **atom** represents a basic data value.
-Atoms can be of different types, including integers, floating-point numbers, strings or booleans.
+Atoms can be of different types, including integers, floating-point numbers, strings, or Booleans.
 In OCaml, atoms are represented as their corresponding OCaml data types.
 For example:

   + Integer: `42`
   + Float: `3.14`